The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 Do bonuses count towards the £100k threshold?

 Yes!
-All employment income counts:
+All employment income counts towards your adjusted net income:

 - Salary